rrxxyz/nvim-minimal/README.md

 # nvim-minimal: Modular Neovim Configuration

-A highly modular Neovim configuration forked from [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
+A highly modular Neovim configuration built from scratch with a focus on simplicity and extensibility.

 This configuration features a **two-tier plugin system** that separates essential from optional functionality:
 - **🔧 Default Plugins**: Essential tools (LSP, completion, telescope) always loaded